 It is my final day in Vigo, my last opportunity to relax a little and to see a couple more sights before I start my trip proper tomorrow morning.

-I set off down to the water on my bicycle, past the cruise liner terminal - yesterday’s boat had left for pastures new - and onwards along the working seafront.
+I set off down to the water on my bicycle, past the empty cruise liner terminal - yesterday’s boat had left for pastures new - and onwards along the working seafront.
 The evidence of industrial maritime Vigo followed me along most of the four mile route - fuel depots, warehouses, cranes, large working boats - as I headed firstly for the Galician Maritime Museum and then to Samil beach beyond.
 As Vigo's main beach I thought it would be worth a visit although I would not be seeing it in its prime with the weather today varying from dull and grey to dull and grey and wet.
 For the most part I followed a cycle path so, despite the drizzle and the lack of views, I avoided the busy maritime road which was a blessing.

 ![]() |